Alternative Fan-beam Backprojection and Adjoint Operators: Introduction

 This work is organized as follows.
-Chapter 2 presents a review of conventional fan-beam backprojections algorithms for both standard and linear geometries.
-In chapter 3 we rewrite the rebinning strategy in terms of the adjoint of the rebinning operator as a two-step backprojection formula.
-Chapter 4 presents our fan-beam backprojection theorem and its proof as a Bessel-Neumann series representation while Chapter 5 supports numerically our method using a simulated dataset.
+Section 2 presents a review of conventional fan-beam backprojection operators for both standard and linear geometries and the relationship with their associated adjoint transforms, which are defined as bounded operators on Hilbert spaces.
+In section 3 we rewrite the rebinning strategy in terms of the inverse rebinning operator as a two-step backprojection formula.
+In this section, the adjoint transforms of both geometries are also formalized as a composition of two operators and therefore, we show that this formulation is equivalent to the one in section 2 from the uniqueness of the adjoint of bounded operators.
+Section 4 presents our fan-beam adjoint and backprojection theorems as a Bessel-Neumann series representation (referred here as BN series method) and their proofs, while section 5 numerically supports our method with simulated data where the backprojection is computed as a straightforward matrix multiplication based on the BN series method and its performance is compared with the conventional rebinning strategy.